chris-short/devopsish.com/content/post/104/index.md

 [We are Google employees.
 Google must drop Dragonfly.](https://medium.com/@googlersagainstdragonfly/we-are-google-employees-google-must-drop-dragonfly-4c8a30c5e5eb) — "We are Google employees and we join Amnesty International in calling on Google to cancel project [Dragonfly](https://theintercept.com/2018/08/01/google-china-search-engine-censorship/)."
 Let's face it, folks, censorship is terrible.
 There are [millions of Chinese citizens moving in with Chinese Uighurs to spy on them](https://www.usatoday.com/story/news/2018/11/15/china-diplomats-congress-muslim-persecution-rubio-uighur/2010636002/).
 The US Revolution was literally fought over stuff like this.
 It goes against the very fabric of freedom to aid in the creation of a wholly censored internet.
 It is highly likely that Chinese teenagers likely have no idea that [something happened in 1989](/104/china-89.pdf) that led to the putting down of over 10,000 people.
 US companies should not be in the business of aiding oppressive regimes oppress their people.
 China might be a market everyone wants to be in but, at what cost, Google?

 [Google Employees: Our Executives Engaged in Abuse.
-Don’t Let Kink and Polyamory Be Their Scapegoats.](https://medium.com/s/story/google-employees-our-executives-engaged-in-abuse-dont-let-kink-and-polyamory-be-their-scapegoats-9099d473e80e) — A New York Times report exacerbated stigma while bringing wrongdoing to light.
+Don't Let Kink and Polyamory Be Their Scapegoats.](https://medium.com/s/story/google-employees-our-executives-engaged-in-abuse-dont-let-kink-and-polyamory-be-their-scapegoats-9099d473e80e) — A New York Times report exacerbated stigma while bringing wrongdoing to light.
 As if Dragonfly weren't enough, Liz Fong-Jones reminds us change is needed desperately at Google.

 [SURPRISE: Alibaba's Jack Ma outed as member of China's Communist Party](https://www.businessinsider.com/alibaba-jack-ma-outed-as-a-member-of-china-communist-party-2018-11) — I'm not sure why this is a surprise.
 I don't think the richest person in China wouldn't be a party member.
 I'm more surprised this surprises people.